 Cities and counties work differently.

-Leaders take real accountability for ending homelessness.
+Leaders take accountability for ending homelessness.

-Areas that have historically slowed progress now accelerate change.
+The conditions and structures that have historically slowed progress now accelerate change.

-Public policies, local governance structures, funding, and technology work in service of ending homelessness.
+Public policies, local governance structures, funding, and technology all work in service of ending homelessness.
 Communities use all available tools to close housing supply gaps quickly.

 This future is not an impossible dream.